-Rosicrucian Questions and Answers With Complete History of the Order and some definite information regarding the Rosicrucians, their history, rules, regulations, and manners of carrying on.
+Rosicrucian Questions and Answers With Complete History of the Order miscellaneous books in large libraries in order to secure a little light and some definite information regarding the Rosicrucians, their history, rules, regulations, and manners of carrying on.
 Many seekers who have finally contacted the true Rosicrucian Order state that they sought for years before they could find the definite keys that would unlock the mysteries of the origin and existence of the Order, and the path that would lead them to the portal of the first chamber.
 A few books in foreign language in distant lands have contained a brief history of the Order, but never before in English or in any language has such a complete history been published of the ancient origin of the Rosicrucians and their activities in all foreign lands and in America.